Interest Rate in Angola

 Angola - Interest Rate

-Central Bank holds the key policy rate stable in November
+Central Bank keeps key policy unchanged in November after floating the currency

 Angola - Interest Rate Data